Next Service

 TECH ASSOCIATES NEEDED!

 If you’ve attended Emerson Sunday Worship on Zoom, you have no doubt noticed the many different elements – both live and recorded – that come together to make up the service.
 The Tech Associate is key to presenting a professional and worshipful online service.
 Emerson’s Tech Associates are volunteers who step up when guest speakers take to the virtual pulpit to produce the service, coordinating the sequence of elements, including live video and PowerPoint slideshow.
-If you are familiar with PowerPoint, or live online meeting platforms, and would like to help with presenting Sunday services, contact our office at office@emersonuuc.org
+If you are familiar with PowerPoint, or live online meeting platforms, and would like to help with presenting Sunday services, talk with Adam or contact our office at office@emersonuuc.org

 __________________________